Our services include the analysis of organic carbon in potable water supplies, waste waters, and saline samples.

 High Level DOC/TOC - Waste samples typically with high turbidity.

 DOC and TOC can be measured in waste samples and samples with high turbidity by a combustion method.
-This method offers an increased upper limit and can in fact measure organic carbon up to several thousand mg/L. The limit of reporting is 1mg/L and is an excellent choice when measurement to very low levels is not required.
+This method offers an increased upper limit and can in fact measure organic carbon up to several thousand mg/L. The Limit of Reporting is 1mg/L and is an excellent choice when measurement to very low levels is not required.
 This method is also applicable to seawater samples with high turbidity.

 TC – Water samples with low or high turbidity.